 - Excellent judgment and confidence to discuss police and police accountability policies and procedures with internal and external stakeholders

-- Familiarity with Chicago government, Chicago Police Department, and Chicago police accountability system
+- Familiarity with Chicago government, the Chicago Police Department, and Chicago’s police accountability system

 - Experience developing data collection instruments such as surveys, direct and participatory observation, interviews, focus groups, and literature searches

 (Starting $64,320–non-negotiable); Post successful six-month review $67,464

 TRAVEL AND SCHEDULE: